 This doesn’t mean coddling them.
 A trustworthy leader expects their team members to perform their jobs professionally.
 But a trusted leader knows that no one is perfect.
 People make mistakes, suffer hardships, and sometimes just need to know that someone cares.

 A great leader “has the back” of each member of her team.

 Consistency for a leader is key.
 A trusted leader maintains a calm and collected demeanor, even under fire.
-His staff are therefore more likely to approach him with their great ideas, as well as with their legitimate concerns.
+Their staff are therefore more likely to approach the Leader with their great ideas, as well as with their legitimate concerns.

-By maintaining consistent expectations, and reacting in a consistent manner, he builds trust with his team.
+By maintaining consistent expectations, and reacting in a consistent manner, he/she builds trust with his team.

 They surround themselves with skilled, knowledgeable people and relies on their expertise.
 Employees trust the leader for being straightforward and honest.

 There is actually one more “C”.
 That is communication.
 A great leader communicates clearly, concisely, and coherently.